2019 Saha Airlines Boeing 707 crash

-On 14 January 2019, a Boeing 707 operated by Saha Airlines on a cargo flight crashed at Fath Air Base, near Karaj, Alborz Province in Iran.
-Fifteen of the sixteen people on board were killed.
-This aircraft was the last civil Boeing 707 in operation.
+On 14 January 2019, a Boeing 707 operated by Saha Airlines on a cargo flight crashed at Fath Air Base, near Karaj, Alborz province in Iran.
+The aircraft was the last civil Boeing 707 in operation.

 Aircraft

 The aircraft involved was a Boeing 707-3J9C, c/n 21128, registration EP-CPP.
 The aircraft was owned by the Islamic Republic of Iran Air Force and had been leased to Saha Airlines.
 The aircraft was 42 years old at the time.
 The aircraft had first flown on 19 November 1976, and was delivered that month to the Imperial Iranian Air Force as 5–8312.
 It had been transferred to Saha Airlines on 27 February 2000, and was re-registered EP-SHK.
 It was substantially damaged by an uncontained engine failure on 3 August 2009, whilst on a flight from Ahvaz International Airport to Mehrabad International Airport, Tehran.
 An emergency landing was made at Ahvaz; the aircraft was subsequently repaired.
 It was returned to the IRIAF in December 2015 and returned to Saha Airlines in May 2016, registered EP-CPP.